 The Crypto Capitalism Center

-It was created in 2014 at Western University’s Ivey Business School (Canada) to research the rise of FinTech with a special focus on the bitcoin economy.
+It was created in 2014 at Western University’s Ivey Business School (Canada) to research the rise of financial technology with a special focus on blockchain applications and cryptoeconomics.

 Our mission is threefold:

-- Collect and analyze data to publish high-quality research papers that will provide a neutral and objective knowledge source on FinTech
+- Collect and analyze data to publish high-quality research papers that will provide a neutral and objective knowledge source on these topics

 - Interact with entrepreneurs, incumbent firms and regulators to lead the discussion, inform policy makers and the general public